threecuptea/scala_practice2/README.md

       It is a binary search on multi-dimension Array with ascending double values.
 It uses loop function with start and end ndex parameters recursively.
 See codes for more in details.

+   6. MovieRental
+      Calculate movie rental charge and frequent points using PriceRule trait: with sub-class DailyCharge, including case object NewRelease and case object Classic; with sub-class FixedPlusAddtl, including Regular, Children.
+It's graceful solution.

-   6. Miscellaneous worksheets
+   7. Miscellaneous worksheets

       I draw materials either from "Functional Programming Principles in Scala" or from https://www.scala-exercises.org/

-      a) list_fun.sc: my implementation of transpose, rotation (List(1,2,3,4); List(2,3,4,1),  identity matrix, flatten(multiple nested layers), group using partition and pack using span and FizzBuzz.
+      a) list_fun.sc: my implementation of transpose, rotation (List(1,2,3,4); List(2,3,4,1) etc.),  identity matrix, flatten(multiple nested layers), group using partition and pack using span and FizzBuzz.
+My implementation of combinations of 2, combinations of 3 and combinations (flexible, any number).
 There are a lot of fun programs.

       b) sort.sc: InsertionSort and MergeSort Int and Generic type implementation using Ordering.